red-gate/RedGate.Metrics/README.md

 ### Change Fail Percentage
 Given a list of tagged releases:
-* Present the percentage of releases that were followed by a "fix release"
+* Present the percentage of releases that were followed by a "fix release" (see *What is a "fix release"?*, below)

 ### Mean Time to Restore (MTTR)
 Given a list of tagged releases: